-I have never needed it so far for any accidents, but the phone has been really useful to call for help after the first flat tires, but when I broke the shifter dropout on my Bianchi in the woods I had to push the bike for 9kms before I got to a proper road to be picked up by the “rescue crew” (wife + car + bike rack).
+I have never needed it so far for any accidents, but the phone has been really useful to call for help after the first flat tires, but when I broke the shifter dropout in the woods I had to push the bike for 9kms before I got to a proper road to be picked up by the “rescue crew” (wife + car + bike rack).

 Since then, also because my bike trips have been getting longer and longer and on harder terrains, I always have my backpack with me: water, tools and spare parts can mean the difference between finishing the trip successfully and having to send for help using whatsapp (and/or get pushing) :)